jentery/401/index.md

 ## Module 13: CSS Layout and More Responsive Design (Nov.
 23)

-Questions for the module: How do the values of style and web design both correspond and negotiate with the technical particulars of development?
+Questions for the module: How do the values of style and web design negotiate with the technical particulars of development?
 How does cultural demand for 24/7 content figure into this dynamic?

 *Thursday, November 23rd*